danielhusar/babel-plugin-react-add-a11y-props/readme.md

 ## Disclaimer
 The event passed into the onClick callback from keyUp event is not click but keyboard event which is sligtly different so you should account for both.

+Right now this plugin will not take into account `onClick` added via spread objects.

 ## License

 MIT © [Daniel Husar](https://github.com/danielhusar)